llamaxyz/llama/documentation/ActionCreation.md

 ```

 When creating an action, the permission required to create said action can be calculated on the fly, since the action creator must pass in the `target`, `selector` & `strategy`.
+`LlamaCore` calculates the permission ID at action creation.
-We can calculate the permission id on the spot and check the `canCreateAction` mapping on the LlamaPolicy contract to verify that the action creation role has the corresponding permission.
+It uses this to check the `canCreateAction` mapping on the `LlamaPolicy` contract to verify that the action creation role has the corresponding permission.

 To add and remove permissions, we use the `setRolePermission` function on the `LlamaPolicy` contract.